The (illustrated) H's & T's: aka reversible causes of cardiac arrest

 In advanced life support there is a set of concepts called the H’s & T’s, which summarise the reversible causes of cardiac arrest.
 These are all potentially 'fixable' problems that doctors can treat to save a life.
 Every second matters when trying to re-start the heart.
 Seconds can be the difference between complete recovery and permanent disability e.g. through hypoxic brain damage, or amputation of limbs in sepsis.

-I created this article, and my Kickstarter on the subject, because of a horrific night shift where we faced 3 cardiac arrests, two of which happened at the same time.
+I created this article, my Kickstarter, and posters on the subject, because of a horrific night shift where we faced 3 cardiac arrests, two of which happened at the same time.
 I realised how difficult and important it was to be able to recall them all rapidly when needed in the panic of an arrest situation, especially as most are ideas that are not easily visualised, such as 'Hydrogen ions'.

 Hypoxia is treated by securing an open airway, providing oxygen, and ventilating the patient if needed.
 Sometimes drugs like Salbutamol are used to relax the airways, and adrenaline and steroids reduce swelling if the cause is an allergic reaction.

 Hydrogen ions (H+)

 Raised acidity in the blood prevents normal cell function.
 It is found via an ABG test, and treated by cause.
 Consider system failures as causes, including respiratory (e.g. COPD), hepatic (e.g. liver cirrhosis), and renal (e.g. such as obstruction, or an acute kidney injury).
 Other important causes include sepsis, salicylate overdose, and diabetic ketoacidosis.